portons/react-native-anime/README.md

 ```

 # Duration, delay, easing
-Just like with Animated, you can specify durations, delays, easings for your animations
+Just like with Animated, you can specify durations, delays and easings for your animations

 ```javascript
     import { Easing } from 'react-native';